 In hindsight, I can honestly say that all my initial investments were poorly researched.
 However, the interest in the field had sparked which led me to learn voraciously.
 I knew the mistakes I had made and started a correction course.

 Around 2011, I started conducting full-fledged workshops for colleagues and other senior management professionals on these financial essentials and the principles of simple, stress-free investing.
 Every session after session got packed to the brim and there always seemed to be an endless list of people who had waitlisted themselves for the next session.

 These were highly rewarding.
-As a matter of fact, I still receive several emails from investors who write saying that their investing journey started because of my sessions.
-The best compliment, however, was from a 50-year-old Senior Director, who after sitting through an entire session, ended his words by saying “Where were you when I was 25 years old.”
+I still receive several emails from investors saying that their investing journey started because of my sessions.
+The best compliment, however, was from a 50-year-old Senior Director, who after sitting through an entire session, said “Where were you when I was 25 years old?”